 To begin a career in public health, you often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of higher education.
 Admission to the master’s program may also require a strong score on the Graduate Record Exam (GRE).

 The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the application process before entering your fifth year as a master’s candidate at the University of Rochester.
 When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the Master’s programs offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).
-The Master’s programs options are: Public Health (MPH), Clinical Investigation (MS), Epidemiology (MS), and Health Services Research and Policy (MS).
+The Master’s program options are: Public Health (MPH), Clinical Investigation (MS), Epidemiology (MS), and Health Services Research and Policy (MS).

 The program provides you with early advising by renowned graduate faculty mentors, extensive research and professional development opportunities, and access to premier research facilities as both an undergraduate and graduate student.
 Additionally, HEAL students receive a 40 percent tuition scholarship during their full-time graduate work.